LTUC/amman-dotnet-401d2/Curriculum/Class01/facilitator/README.md

 	- DemoCode located in DemoCode folder
 1. Debugging (30 min)
 	- Debug the DemoCode to show how it works

+## Lab Notes
+1. The `Calculator` should only be given if you need some time before the first day of class.
+This lab is optional.
+2. The directions for the lab today are very specific.
+Make sure the students the directions.

 ## What changed from yesterday?
 - N/A